idmontie/FlintJS/README.md

 FlintJS is made to support MeteorJS's lack of module loading.
 By waiting for certain globals to be defined, files can be loaded by Meteor without their contents being executed.

-FlintJS is inefficient and should be only used when restructuring a project to adhere to MeteorJS's deep-first-*.main.js-last is just as bas of a solution.
+FlintJS is inefficient and should be only used when restructuring a project to adhere to MeteorJS's deep-first-*.main.js-last is just as bad of a solution.

 Once MeteorJS natively implements custom module loading functionality, this project will be obsolete.